thesevenn/offnote/README.md

 - UI can be enhaned with more time
 - Currently sync data is flow is from IndexDB to Mock API, but on first load data can be fetched from API to store in IndexDB.
+- Refactoring of code can be done at some placed